ICSSC/WebJamWorkshop2-2014/README.md

 - There are several security flaws with my code example:
   - Escaping Html content:
     If you'll notice, I'm inserting user input data directly into the html file that is loaded.
-What if a user chooses his username or quote contain the string:
+What if a user chooses his username or quote to contain the string:
     ```html
     <script type="text/javascript">window.location.href='http://phishingscam.com'</script>
     ```
     Our server will just blindly insert this data into the web page.
 The browser won't know the difference, it'll just parse it like any other tag and execute the script inside.
-In this case, anyone stumbling onto this user's quotes page would be lead to a malicious phising scam web page.
+In this case, anyone stumbling onto this user's quotes page would be led to a malicious phising scam web page.
 The correct way to handle user data is to "sanitize" it, that is clean up the data to remove any and all elements that could be malicious.

     Luckily, there are numerous modules available that sanitize content for you: